ParkCircuit/ParkCircuit/README.md

 ## Contributing

 Contributions are welcome!
-Please refer to the contributing guidelines for more information.
+Please contact me at iamsorenl@gmail.com if you are interested in learning how to contribute!

 ## License